bento-platform/Bento-Charts/README.md

 Bento charts offers Bar and Pie charts for Bento project UI web applications in React.

 ## Installation
+Add Bento-Charts as a dependency to another project:

 ```bash
 npm install bento-charts